NennieStarGoat/NennieStarGoat/README.md

 - 👋 Hi, I’m @NennieStarGoat
 - 👀 I’m interested in many things, but currently learning more coding languages and broadening my skills.
 I'm mildly obsessed with knot theory and Pikmin.
-- 🌱 I’m currently learning HTML, CSS, JavaScript.
+- 🌱 I’m currently learning HTML, CSS, JavaScript and Python.
 - 💞️ I’m looking to collaborate on any type of work that will gain me more experience, especially working with others.
 - 📫 How to reach me: nenniestargoat on Discord
 - 😄 Pronouns: she/they